voiceflow/runtime-client-js/docs/advanced-usage.md

 await rclient.start();															// trigger event handler if `SpeakTrace` received
 ```

+You can remove event handlers using the equivalent `.off()` function.

+- `.off(event: TraceType | TRACE_EVENT, handler: Function)`
+- `.offSpeak(handler: Function)`

-Event handlers can be asynchronous.
+Another thing to note, event handlers can be asynchronous.
 Since traces are processed sequentially, you can create a delay between the handling of each trace by instantiating a promise with a timeout.
 This is helpful for implementing fancy UI logic that creates a delay between the rendering of text responses.

 ```js
 rclient.on(TraceType.SPEAK, (trace, context) => {